sharathr25/java/src/main/java/org/pi/headfirstdesignpatterns/structure/decorator/problem/problem.md

 * The problem we have several condiments,
-* for now we have created 2 classes which will take care of condiments
+* for now, we have created 2 classes which will take care of condiments
 * but what if you want to change these condiments, or add new condiments
 * we will have a lot of classes causing class explosion